Skip to main content

 Use this when you want the model to decide when to call the endpoint during a node:

-• open your scenario and go to the target node
+1. Open your scenario and go to the node where you want to add the tool.

-• Make sure you’re on the HTTP Endpoints tab in the pop up modal
+3. Select the HTTP Endpoints tab in the modal.

-• set a clear function name and description, which becomes the tool metadata shown to the LLM when it decides whether to call the tool
+5. Enter a clear function name and description.
+This is the tool metadata shown to the model when it decides whether to call the endpoint.

 Next step